tomy2105/KnowledgeNotes/cpp/cpp14.md

 ### Binary literals

-Numeric literals  be specified in binary form, syntax uses the prefixes 0b or 0B.
+Numeric literals  be specified in binary form, syntax uses the prefixes 0b or 0B, e.g. `0b10101`.

 ### Digit separators

-Single-quote character may be used arbitrarily as a digit separator in numeric literals, both integer literals and floating point literals.
+Single-quote character may be used arbitrarily as a digit separator in numeric literals, both integer literals and floating point literals, e.g. `10'300'000.00`.

 ### Generic lambdas